cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     connectionEnd = provableStore.get("connections/{connId}")
     clientState = provableStore.get("clients/{connectionEnd.clientIdentifier}/clientState")

-    // require that no other CCV channel exists for this consumer chain abortTransactionUnless(clientState.chainId NOTIN chainToChannel.Keys())
+    // require that no other CCV channel exists for this consumer chain;
+    // note: this is a sanity check; this check should always pass by construction abortTransactionUnless(clientState.chainId NOTIN chainToChannel.Keys())

     // set channel mappings